 2. Use of Compliance Counter

-The Compliance Counter serves as a point of contact for the whistle-blowing system in Eisai network companies and is set up in respective companies.
+The Compliance Counter serves as a point of contact for the whistle-blowing system in Eisai network companies and is set up globally across Japan, the U.S., Europe, China, Asia and other countries.
 It is a consultation/contact resource that all officers and employees can use to seek assistance with interpreting legal provisions and finding answers to questions about whether their own conduct, or the conduct of their supervisors or co-workers conforms to the compliance policies.
-Harassment, personal information protection, copyright, ethics guidelines for public servants and industry self-regulation are just some of the many topics that the Compliance Counter handles.
+The Compliance Counter handles many topics, including harassment, personal information protection, copyright, ethics guidelines for public servants and industry self-regulation.

 3. Compliance Awareness Survey